ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 alternative versions of a message and permits mail clients to choose which of those versions to present to a user.

-Suppose you wanted to email John a link to a funny cat video you found youtube.
+Suppose you wanted to email John a link to a funny cat video you found YouTube.
 You could do it in exactly the same way as in the previous section or you could be a little fancy.